 Do NOT bookmark or save this address as it will change frequently.

 3. Check available computers at the W.A.C.
-Bennett Library (SFU Burnaby)
+Bennett Library (SFU Burnaby) or the Fraser Library (SFU Surrey)

 4. Choose an available computer